As the U. S. slides backwards on LGBTQ rights, the Netherlands has banned conversion therapy – for both sexual orientation and gender identity.

 The Netherlands has now joined Malta, Germany, France, Greece, Spain, Belgium, Cyprus, and Portugal in forbidding healthcare workers and counselors from encouraging adults and children to change their sexual orientation or gender identity.

-Paulusma’s center-left D66 party, along with five others, first introduced a bill to outlaw conversation therapy in 2022, but the legislation hit a number of political and legal roadblocks.
+Paulusma’s center-left D66 party, along with five others, first introduced a bill to outlaw conversion therapy in 2022, but the legislation hit a number of political and legal roadblocks.
 The Dutch Council of State, which must weigh in on the legal consequences of proposed legislation, advised against the bill, saying it ran contrary to freedom of religion.

 The Dutch lower house passed an amended bill in 2025, which focused on prolonged and systematic treatments.